 Day One: Le Havre to Honfleur via Etretat

-An overnight crossing from Portsmouth to Le Havre, then a 30-minute drive to Etretat.
+After an overnight crossing from Portsmouth to Le Havre, we drove for 30 minutes to Etretat.

 Etretat: Falaise D’Aval